 “After completion of my language study, I will undertake 6 months of full-time study at Raffles Design Institute Singapore to study fashion design and closely analyse the fashion scene."

 Jade’s success in securing her New Colombo Plan scholarship is an outstanding example of how Torrens University prepares its students for success in and beyond Australia.
 One of the key pillars underpinning our approach is the focus on delivery of education without borders to build a global movement of changemakers, learners and alumni with strong industry links.

 This is certainly the journey Jade is preparing for.

-“After my study component I will travel to Beijing and hopefully intern at Vogue China – in order to compare the relationship between luxury fashion ad street style in China, and how the overall Vogue fashion scene differs from that in Australia.
-I think it would be very special because the editor of Vogue China is the Australian born Margaret Zhang.
+“After my study component I will hopefully intern at Vogue Singapore - in order to compare the relationship between luxury fashion and street style in Singapore, and how the overall Vogue fashion scene differs from that in Australia."

 The ultimate goal of the New Colombo Plan is to provide Australian undergraduate students the opportunity to create people-to-people links with the Indo Pacific region.
 Rising to this opportunity will come naturally to Jade, because of the strong alignment of this goal to Torrens University’s own vision, Connecting The World For Good.

 "I also am very excited to undertake my program and see where it takes me in regards to my future career goals!", says Jade.